 - In the Mary Higgins Clark novel While My Pretty One Sleeps, the as-yet unidentified killer notes that he made a major error in dressing his victim's body and realizes that the protagonist will realize it, given her knowledge of fashion (she's a designer and designed the outfit that the woman is dressed in, but he got the shoes wrong, a mistake that the victim, herself a designer, wouldn't have made.)

 - A rather amusing in-universe example in Star Trek: Deep Space Nine.
 When O'Brien is marked for death by some crazy aliens because he's one of the last people alive who knows how a forbidden superweapon works, they send a bogus video back to the Federation that shows him dying in an accident.
 His wife realizes something's fishy because he's drinking coffee in the video and she knows he never drinks coffee in the afternoon, when the video was supposedly taken.
 But then after the plot is foiled and Miles comes back home, as he's settling in he asks for a cup of coffee.
 She reacts with astonishment, and he says he drinks coffee in the afternoon all the time!

 - In another episode Catherine (again) catches a woman who killed her daughter by which way the woman was looking when she was talking to Catherine.
-Catherine deduces that the woman was looking left and therefore lying, the woman did confess after being caught, but their whole case would be hinging on this, when people who are experts on lie detection and reading microexpressions say that statistically people are more likely to look straight ahead when they are lying.
+Catherine deduces that the woman was looking left and therefore lying.
+The woman did confess after being caught, but had she not, their whole case would be hinging on this, when people who are experts on lie detection and reading microexpressions say that statistically people are more likely to look straight ahead when they are lying.